zoezyn/echelon-project/README.md

 - Improve guardrails: combine multiple methods (LLM, regex, etc.) to ensure agent responses stay within the intended scope, no harmful input/output and jailbreaks

-- Improve prompt: sometimes the agent uses tools to get high level database information which is not needed.
-Improve prompt to carefully guide agent to use the correct tools.

 - Structure output: currently the agent sometimes misses few column names in the output row for add/insert/delete.
 Use structured output add/or another layer to make sure the output contains full information.